postmanlabs/labs-docs/src/pages/docs/running-collections/using-newman-cli/integration-with-travis.md

         └── hello_world.postman_collection.json
     ```

-    > If your collection uses an environment, you should also [export the environment](/docs/sending-requests/managing-environments/) as a JSON file and move it to the `tests` folder as well.
+    > If your collection uses an environment, you should also [export the environment](/docs/sending-requests/managing-environments/) as a JSON file and move it to the `tests` folder.

 1. Create a new file named `.travis.yml` at the root of your project repository.
 You'll use this file to tell Travis CI the programming language for your project and how to  build it.